doyindav1/Greater-Manchester-Area-Airbnb-Analysis/README.md

 The bulk of the property listings were entire homes/apartments.
 The 'entire rooms' accounted for about 60% of total listings followed by private rooms with 39% of listings.Shared rooms and hotel rooms accounted for 0.7% and 0.5% of listings respectively.

 4. The RandomForestRegression algorithm performed best in predicting prices of listings in the Greater Manchester Area.
-The model achieved a root mean square error of 32.2 and an R² value of 59.3% which means that the features are able to explain 59% of the variability in the price of the listings.
+The model achieved a root mean square error of 32 and an R² value of 59.8% which means that the features are able to explain 60% of the variability in the price of the listings.

+Here's a link to my medium article detailing the major findings: [Medium Article](https://medium.com/p/72156f8f5554/edit)
 ## Licesnsing and Acknowledgment
 The datasets used in this analysis were acquired from Inside Airbnb database under a Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.